MadalinTheGrey/MaT_TitireziiZburatori/README.md

 /api/appointments/:id
 ```

+Fetch info about a certain appointment.
+If called by a client that does not own the appointment it returns an error.

+- required role: client
 - body: n/a
 - params: ":id" is the id of the appointment to be returned

-- returns: json as shown below
+- returns: json

 ```
 {